wellsling68/Wells_BlueStampPortfolio/index.md

 - What your plan is to complete your project
 -->
 ## Summary:
-For my first milestone, I fully assembled the components and wired the electronics of the pen plotter.
-The pen plotter kit came with assembly instructions, which I downloaded off the doesbot website, so assembly was relatively simple.
-The assembled pen plotter included acrylic frames, motors, guide rails, a belt, a servo for moving the pen up and down, and wires connecting the electronics to the arduino.
-Depending on which motors spin and which way they spin, the pen will either move in the X axis, Y axis, or both simultaneously.
+For my first milestone, I fully assembled and wired the main hardware of the pen plotter.
+The pen plotter kit came with assembly instructions, which I downloaded off the <a href="https://www.doesbot.com/corexy-pen-plotter/45-doesbot-a4-working-area-xy-plotter-printer-handwriting-writer-drawing-robot-kit-corexy-structure-assemble-needed-diy-cnc.html">Doesbot website</a>, so this step was relatively simple.
+The assembled pen plotter included acrylic frames, stepper motors, two guide rails per axis, a belt, a servo for lifting the pen, and wires connecting the electronics to the Arduino (grbl microcontroller).

+Functionally, the pen plotter works by processing instructions from my computer in the Arduino, which then tells the two stepper motors to spin.
+To move the pen, a belt is attatched to the motors to ensure the pen would move to the correct area.

 ## Challenges:
 The biggest challenge I had to overcome for this milestone would be assembling the acrylic parts correctly.
 This is because when assembling, I didn't pay attention to the orientation of the pieces I was building, so when I realized the mistakes I had made, I had to disassemble and reassemble the plotter many times.
 Although fixing these issues took a few extra hours to complete, I learned to be more diligent while working on this project.

 ## What's Next:
-After this, I plan on installing the software for the pen plotter and work on plotting the template images provided within the kit.
+After this, I plan on installing the software that came with the pen plotter and working on plotting the template images also provided within the kit.

 # Starter Project